iliakan/javascript-book/Readme.md

 The contributions are carefully reviewed and appended or integrated with the current content.

-Clone the book and see en/readme.html for details.
+Clone the repo and the text is at your disposal!
+See the `en/readme.html` for formatting and other details.